Believe (TV series)

 Believe is an American fantasy drama television series that was broadcast as part of the 2013–14 United States network television schedule on NBC as a mid-season entry.
-Originally 13 episodes were to be aired, but only 12 were aired in the U.S. The series was created by Academy Award winner Alfonso Cuarón and Mark Friedman.
+Originally 13 episodes were to be aired, but only 12 were aired in the U.S. The series was created by Alfonso Cuarón and Mark Friedman.
 The series began on March 10, 2014, and was canceled on May 9, 2014.
 The final episode aired on June 15, 2014.

 Plot

 Bo is a young girl who was born with special supernatural abilities that she could not control.
 As these powers started evolving, the people who were protecting her were forced to turn to an outsider for help.
 This led them to William Tate, a wrongfully convicted death-row inmate, whom they break out of prison.
 Although he is reluctant to take on the role as her protector, the two eventually form a bond that guide them to helping each other, as well as others, while staying one step ahead of the evil forces that want the girl.